Guillaume-Ribas/Guillaume-Ribas/README.md

 ![Alt Text](https://www.giantfreakinrobot.com/wp-content/uploads/2022/10/hellothere.gif)

 💬 I'm Guillaume, a french backend developper working principally with PHP and the framework Symfony
-🌱 I’m currently learning everything that I can @O'clock
-🔭 Working on my portfolio & some other cool things that i can't wait to show you
+🌱 I’m currently looking for an apprenticeship around Toulouse 🔭 Working on my portfolio & some other cool things that I can't wait to show you
 📫 You can reach me at gribas.dev@gmail.com